moses-palmer/pystray/docs/usage.rst

 *text* and *action*
     The menu item text and its associated action.

-    These are the only required attribute.
+    These are the only required attributes.
+Please see *submenu* below for alternate interpretations of *action*.

 *checked*
     Whether the menu item is checked.